 Cycling southwards, passing by the salt mines of Secovlje, an ornithologist’s paradise.
 A little while later the route crosses the Croatian border into Istria, the Adriatic Sea’s largest peninsula.

 The journey comes to an end amongst the red roofs of Poreč nestled next to the cobalt blue Adriatic Sea.
 The 6th century Eufrasian Basilica is one of Europe’s finest examples of Byzantine art and just one of many fine buildings, squares, churches, and sights to enjoy.
 Of course, there are also many fine beaches here to relax on or take a refreshing dip.

-This established hotel in Porec is well placed for exploration, just a short walk from the city centre and the beach.
-The hotel sits facing the Porec Marina and looking out onto the Adriatic.
-It has a restaurant and bar.
-Bedrooms are decorated in a modern style and are equipped with air conditioning, balcony, TV, Wi-Fi access, and safe.
+This established hotel in Porec is well placed for exploration.
+The Hotel sits facing the Porec Marina and looking out onto the Adriatic.

 The trip ends after breakfast.
 Depart from either Pula Airport (50 kms from Poreč) or return to Venice by boat, which takes about 2.5 hours.
 We can book this at an additional cost if required.

 The Best Regional Dishes of ItalyItaly is renowned for its fantastic cuisine and many people will be f ...

 Best destinations for winter sunshine cyclingIf you’re a cyclist based in the UK, you will probably fall into the ...

 My Highlights of Cycling in Puglia, ItalyMy obsession for Italian food was definitely more of a deciding facto ...